neutron-project/form-bundle/Resources/doc/colorpicker.md

 ColorPicker
 ===========

-This element is a jQuery colorpicker widget.
+The colorpicker is a jQuery widget.

 See [demo](http://www.eyecon.ro/colorpicker/#about)